mobizt/FirebaseClient/README.md

 `<expire_in_seconds>` Expiry period in seconds (less than 3600), 3300 is the default value.

-You should defined the expire period that less than the remaining time to live of your signed JWT token.
+The expire period should be less than the remaining time to live of your signed `JWT` token.

 > [!NOTE]
-> Only valid `RS256` signed JWT token can be used with Firebase and Google services that provided in the library.
+> Only valid `RS256` signed `JWT` token can be used with Firebase Products and Google Cloud Product that provided in this library.

-Most Arduino boards that come with crypto chip e.g. [ATECC608A](https://www.microchip.com/en-us/product/atecc608a) do not support RSA-256 algorithm and can not use its crypto library to generate the signed JWT token used with this library.
+Some Arduino boards that have built-in crypto chip e.g. [ATECC608A](https://www.microchip.com/en-us/product/atecc608a) do not support RSA-256 algorithm and its crypto library cannot use to create the signed JWT token used in this library.

-You can assign the refresh token that obtains from Google API server when generating the ID token, as the `<custom_token>` parameter to refresh the token and use it last long.
+You can pass the refresh token to the `<custom_token>` to refresh the token and use it last long.
+The refresh token is generally available from the ID token request.

-The ID token itself is a short-lived token which is expired in 1 Hour or less.
+The ID token is a short-lived token which will be expired in 1 hour.

 - ### AccessToken (OAuth2.0 Access Token Authorization)

-The [AccessToken](examples/App/AppInitialization/TokenAuth/AccessToken/AccessToken.ino) provider class allows you to authorize the Firebase and Google services with the access token.

-The access token itself is a short-lived token which will be expired in 1 Hour or less.

-The access token can be obtained from the Firebase SDK client apps.

-The available parameters in its class constructor are included the following.
+The [AccessToken](examples/App/AppInitialization/TokenAuth/AccessToken/AccessToken.ino) class parameters are included the following.

 ```cpp
 AccessToken::AccessToken(<auth_token>, <expire_in_seconds>, <refresh_token>, <client_id>, <client_secret>)
 ```

-`<auth_token>` Auth token from OAuthe2.0 auth.
+`<auth_token>` The access token.

 `<expire_in_seconds>` Expire period in seconds